Thursday, October 23, 2008

 Some art stuff I like

-have Dante and Virgil descending into the depths of Hell.
+In the original piece we have Dante and Virgil descending into the depths of Hell.
 In Birk's piece, the two authors gaze down at Los Angeles.
 Simply brilliant.

 Be sure to check out Sandow Birk's site for more beautiful art.